-To get started, open up the Google Play Store app and tap the ‘Hamburger’ – that’s the name for the three horizontal lines in the top left of your screen.
-From there, scroll down and tap ‘Settings’, then scroll down again until you see ‘Parental Controls’.
+To get started, open the Google Play Store app and tap the ‘Hamburger’ (the three horizontal lines in the top left of your screen).
+From there, scroll down and tap ‘Settings’.
+Then scroll down again until you see ‘Parental Controls’.
 When you open up this section you’ll be prompted to create a PIN code and enter it again – this way you’ll know only you can make restrictions.

 Once you’ve done that, you can tap into certain categories and start figuring out which restrictions you want to enable.
 For most apps and games a number will be displayed, which will relate to ages that the content is deemed appropriate for.
 Feel free to play around with these settings, then hit ‘Save’.

 If you’ve got an iPhone it’s really easy to add restrictions (even on the iPhone 8).
-All you need to do is go to your Settings app, scroll down to ‘General’ and then scroll again to ‘Restrictions’.
+Go to your Settings app, scroll down to ‘General’ and then scroll again to ‘Restrictions’.
 Here there’s an option called ‘Enable Restrictions’.
 Click this and you’ll be prompted to create a Restrictions passcode – this will ensure only you can manage these settings.

 From there, you can start restricting apps and services from the list.
 It’s really easy; just tap them on or off.
 Green means on.
 Scroll down and you’ll see a section called ‘Allowed Content’.
 This lets you get more specific.
 You can control Music, Podcasts & News – if it’s marked Explicit, you can restrict it.
 The same goes for other kinds of reading and browsing content too, like Apps, Books and Websites.
 This is a good option if you’re dealing with young teens; you won’t want to restrict apps or websites completely but will be able to set some control over what they’re seeing.